 African Mole Cricket

-· Pepper · Eggplant · Tomato · Lettuce · Potato · Additional · Onion · Rice · Millet · Banana · Sweet Potato · Okra · Mango · Papaya · Manioc · Cashew · Melon
+· Capsicum & Chili · Eggplant · Tomato · Lettuce · Potato · Additional · Onion · Rice · Millet · Banana · Sweet Potato · Okra · Mango · Papaya · Manioc · Cashew · Melon

 The African mole cricket is native to Africa but local populations exist in Asia, Australia and southern Europe.
 Most of the damage caused by this small yellow brown cricket (25 to 33 mm) occurs in the root system.
 The larvae and adults make galleries in the soil and feed on earthworms and other insects, as well as on roots or young tubers, reducing the vigor of plants.
 The insect occasionally cuts off young plants at the base of the stem and drags them into its burrow.
 Damage is greatest immediately after transplanting young seedlings.
 They leave the ground in the evening and at night.